tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 # Typical Process Overview {#process-overview}

+W> ## This section is not finished
+W>
+W> This section is not yet finished.
+It's a work in progress, a lean publishing effort.
+I try not to publish anything that's too sketchy but bear with me.
+W>
+W> Help set the direction, get involved and make suggestions via the [Leanpub page](https://leanpub.com/essential_acceptance_testing).
+W>

 ## The story delivery life cycle {#story-delivery-life-cycle}

 A typical agile process used by many teams today revolves around the following steps.